The Soleus Pushup

 The SPU movement resembles walking, but it is not.
 Walking primarily relies on the larger gastrocnemius muscle, which conserves energy.
 Hamilton’s method reverses that and forces the soleus to step up and work harder for longer.
 “The soleus pushup looks simple from the outside, but sometimes what we see with our naked eye isn’t the whole story.
 It’s a very specific movement that right now requires wearable technology and experience to optimize the health benefits,” said Hamilton.

 At first, this seems logical.
 However, most bodybuilders have skinny calves, and some have resorted to reversing the order, with reportedly good results.
-This further illustrates the difference between walking, where the soleus is not active, to stimulating the soleus when the knees are bent.
+This further illustrates the difference between walking, where the soleus is inactive, and stimulating the soleus when the knees are bent.

-Hamilton believes this is the “most important study” ever undertaken at his Metabolic Innovations lab at UH and said the findings could answer a broad range of health problems related to sitting, low metabolism, and inactivity.
+Hamilton believes this is the “most important study” ever undertaken at his Metabolic Innovations lab at UH.
+He said the findings could answer many health problems related to sitting, low metabolism, and inactivity.
 The average American sits about 10 hours a day.
-No matter what shape a person is in, excess sitting is devastating to good health.
+Excess sitting is devastating to good health, no matter what shape a person is in.

 A low metabolic rate while seated is particularly problematic for folks at high risk for age-associated metabolic afflictions like metabolic syndrome and type 2 diabetes.